What if a machine could help you to make sense? XIP Dashboard demonstration honoured.

 The Best Demonstration Award of the Learning Analytics and Knowledge Conference went to Duygu Simsek, Simon Buckingham Shum, Anna de Liddo, Rebecca Fergusson and Ágnes Sándor for their work: XIP Dashboard - Visual Analytics of Academic Writing.

 March 26th, 2014.
-At the firehose kick-off event of the LAK 2014 poster and demo session in Indianapolis, Indiana, USA were presented 18 posters and then the conference audience chooser the sessions they wanted to participate in – and voted for the best one.
-And at the end of the day the XIP Dashboard demonstration received the coveted award!
+At the firehose kick-off event of the LAK 2014 poster and demo session in Indianapolis, Indiana, USA 18 posters were presented.
+The conference audience chose the sessions they wanted to participate in and voted for the best one.
+The XIP Dashboard demonstration received the coveted award!

-The Xerox Research Centre Europe collaborates since 5 years with KMi's Hypermedia Discourse Group and Ágnes Sándor, XRCE Parsing & Semantics Group.
+Ágnes Sándor in the XRCE Parsing & Semantics Group has been collaborating for 5 years with KMi's Hypermedia Discourse Group.
 The team uses KMi's Cohere semantic annotation and knowledge mapping tool and the machine annotation of the corpus by the Xerox Incremental Parser (XIP).
 More information on this collaboration.